cpietsch/vikus-viewer/README.md

 ### Layouts

 You can add layouts or remove the lime layout in the [loader.layout](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10) section of the config.json.
-Add a custom layout in this format: `{"title": "UMAP", "url": "umap.csv" }`
+Add a custom layout in this format: `{"title": "UMAP", "url": "umap.csv", "scale": 0.8 }`.
+The scale parameter is optional and can we tweaked depending on your layout and number of images.

 ## Credits